Delta-Azura/azura_rs/README.md

-# What is azura_rs
+# What is RAW
-Azura_rs is a project of a package manager from scratch for Onyx.
+Raw is a project of a package manager from scratch for Onyx.

 # ROADMAP
 The main goal is to build a package manager able to do everything I need to continue to use my Pkgfiles as written for pkgmk from pkgutils.